Stanford PM&R offers several fellowships including spine, sports medicine, and spinal cord injury.

 Primary Care Sports Medicine Fellowship

 The Stanford University Primary Care Sports Medicine Fellowship (Stanford Hospital and Clinics) is based at The Stanford Sports Medicine Center.
 The fellowship provides PM&R physicians with additional training in the academic field of sports medicine.
 The fellow will have extensive exposure to the management of sports-related medical and orthopaedic injuries and ailments, including the specialty Runner's Clinic.
 The fellow will be exposed to the athletic experience and team coverage of elite NCAA and club sport athletes through regular clinics at the Stanford training room and student health center.
 The fellow will also have exposure in helping treat the disabled sports population at Palo Alto Veterans Hospital.
-Please e-mail firstname.lastname@example.org or at 650-497-9195.
+Please contact our fellowship coordinator, Elizabeth Medina, by e-mail at firstname.lastname@example.org or call 650-721-1446.

 Spinal Cord Injury Fellowship